Ready to say goodbye to student loan debt for good? Learn More

 Money Benefits

-The final category of exemptions is money benefits, including certain pensions and retirement accounts, certain kinds of public assistance, and more.
+The final category of exemptions is money benefits, including pensions, retirement accounts, public assistance, and more.

 Pension and Retirement Account Exemption

 Most retirement accounts and pensions are completely protected under the law.
-You can protect individual retirement accounts as well as annuities except for any amounts that were contributed within the 120 days before filing bankruptcy.
+You can protect individual retirement accounts, as well as annuities, except for any amounts that were contributed within 120 days before filing bankruptcy.

 Simple, traditional, or Roth IRAs are also protected under the law up to $1,512,350.
 You can also protect pension, stock bonus, profit-sharing, or other qualified plans with the exception of amounts that were contributed in the 120 days before filing.